-23. The pace and sequencing of capital account liberalization for CCA countries should take into account their ability to manage associated risks.
-Armenia, for example, achieved financial opening in a relatively short time in the 1990s, completing the process well before it lifted the FX anchor and moved to inflation targeting.
-Georgia, in contrast, started financial opening at around the same time as Armenia but arrived at its present high level of openness only in 2013, after it had already moved to inflation targeting in 2009.
-Since many other CCA countries retain fairly closed financial systems and are in need of bank balance sheet repair, they may not be well equipped to remove capital controls quickly.
-Rather, capital account liberalization should focus in the short term on strengthening the health of the banking sector, improving the regulatory and supervisory framework, and addressing other risks, including those related to dollarization (see below).
+The pace and sequencing of capital account liberalization for CCA countries should take into account their ability to manage the associated risks.
+Armenia, for example, achieved financial opening in a relatively short time in the 1990s, completing the process well before it lifted the foreign exchange anchor and moved to inflation targeting.
+Georgia started financial opening at about the same time as Armenia but arrived at its present high level of openness only in 2013, after moving to inflation targeting in 2009.
+Because many CCA countries still have fairly closed financial systems and are in need of bank balance sheet repair, they may not be well equipped to remove capital controls quickly.
+Rather, capital account liberalization should focus in the short term on strengthening the health of the banking sector, improving the regulatory and supervisory framework, and addressing other risks, including those related to dollarization (described in later sections).